-The pre-application consultation period will run 3-28 September.
+The pre-application consultation period has now closed.

 Public drop-in sessions

 Two public drop-in sessions about the proposals for Block B and C were held on Tuesday 11 September and Wednesday 12 September 2018.

 We would like to thank those who attended the sessions, spoke to members of the Project Team and submitted their feedback.

 For those who could not attend, the information we had displayed at these sessions can be downloaded using the link below.

 The Laycock House block (Block B) sits in a prominent location of Heart of the City II, to the south of the Citadel, with Cross Burgess Street to the north, Pinstone Street to the east and Charles Street to the west.